How can I tell if a product is ethical?

 As the public's awareness of environmental issues increases, more and more sectors are keen to promote their green credentials.
 Fast fashion and fossil fuel companies are particularly notorious for greenwashing.

 Greenwashing is becoming so problematic that regulators are getting involved.
-Boohoo, ASOS and George at Asda are being investigated by the Competition and Markets Authority over whether their green claims are misleading customers.
+Boohoo, ASOS and George at Asda were investigated by the Competition and Markets Authority over whether their green claims were misleading customers, and have since signed commitments to ensure any green claims they make are clear and accurate.

 Two women in a thrift store looking at a brown fleece